liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/01-enabling-assets-at-the-service-layer/01-handling-assets-at-the-guestbook-service-layer.markdown

     corresponding asset entry.
 Then you delete the asset links corresponding to the asset entry and, finally, the asset entry itself.

-4. Finally, Organize your imports, save the file, and run Service Builder to apply the changes.
+4. Finally, organize your imports, save the file, and run Service Builder to apply the changes.

-Next, you'll do the same for guestbook entries.
+Next, you'll do the same thing for guestbook entries.